La Min-sú de Terrasson

 A weekly farmers market

-Covering the river bank and old bridge every Thursday morning.
+Covering the river bank and old bridge every Thursday morning, 3 minutes walk from us.
 Local producers sell their wares to the local public including everything from plants, vegetables, spices, soap, bread, cheese, wines, truffles, cloth, leather ware, hand-made chair to seafood, conserved duck and sausages… Practical yet colourful!
 There is a yearly fair of Saint Julien at the end of August (on the name day).

 Walnut